What Are The Real Odds of Oprah Actually Becoming President?

 In the days that followed, everyone from Colbert to Saturday Night Live to President Trump himself had their take on the media tycoon and philanthropist’s possible presidential candidacy.

-Online sportsbooks reacted quickly, updating their odds of Oprah becoming the next POTUS: 8/1 at Skybet (second to only Trump), +1000 (tied for third best) at Bovada, and 9/1 (tied for third best) at William Hill.
+Online sportsbooks reacted quickly, updating their odds of Oprah becoming the next POTUS: 8/1 at Skybet (second to only Trump) and 9/1 (tied for third best) at William Hill.
 Odds on simply whether Oprah will run (yes: +130) or not (no: -160).

 Just like with actual sports, sportsbooks move their odds based on public perception and what they think will help generate more bets across all available options, not necessarily what they think will happen.